sam-the-programmer/mnist-learner/README.md

-# MNIST-Learner
+# MNIST Learner

-A tensorflow.keras neural network to learn the MNIST handwritten character database.
+This MNIST learner is a deep artificial neural network (ANN) that uses the `tensoflow.keras` API in *Python*.